Otamiri River: Geology

-South of Owerri the river flows through an alternating sequence of sands, sandstones and clay-shales.
-Random sand samples from the bank of Otamiri River between Chokocho and Umuanyaga, Etche Local Government Area, Rivers State showed that 86 percent of the sand particles, are within the ideal range for glass making.
+South of Owerri, the river flows through an alternating sequence of sands, sandstones and clay-shales.
+Random sand samples from the bank of Otamiri River between Chokocho and Umuanyaga in Etche Local Government Area, Rivers State, showed that 86 percent of the sand particles are within the ideal range for glass making.
+Thus, indigenes partake in sandmining and dredging of the Otamiri for local construction material and livelihood.